dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 The second object allocation might cause a garbage collection.
 If this is the case the first object is not part of the root set since only a local variable in native code references this object.
 Dora doesn't have any knowledge about stack frames and local variables of native Rust code and will never have.
-The object wouldn't survice the collection, but even if it would, `obj` would point at the wrong address (the copy collector moves all surviving objects).
+The object wouldn't survive the collection, but even if it would, `obj` would point to the wrong address (the copy collector moves all surviving objects).
-So we somehow need to add this object to the root set.
+Somehow we need to add this object to the root set.
-We also can't store a direct pointer to the object and add a layer of indirection.
-To solve this I added I added a data structure `HandleMemory` and a type `Rooted<T>` that stores an indirect pointer to an object.
+To solve this I added a data structure `HandleMemory` and a type `Rooted<T>` that stores an indirect pointer to an object.
 The native function from above now looks like this:

 ```rust